How And When To Harvest Garlic For The Best Flavor – Plus, Top Tips For Success

-So you planted garlic in the garden, you let it grow all winter and all spring, and now you are wondering when you should be harvesting garlic.
-If you dig it up too soon, the bulbs will be teeny, and if you dig it too late the bulbs will be split and no good for eating, so knowing when to harvest garlic is an important thing.
+So you planted garlic in the garden, you let it grow all year, and now you are wondering when to harvest garlic.
+If you dig it up too soon, the bulbs will be teeny, but if you dig it up too late the bulbs will be split and no good for eating.
+Knowing when to harvest garlic is important for getting the best-tasting bulbs to use in your kitchen.
+With a few basic vegetable harvesting guidelines and some expert tips, you'll be enjoying homegrown garlic in no time.

 You don't want to wait too long, though.
 Once the leaves get to be one-half to two-thirds brown, you should harvest the garlic regardless of size.
 Putting off harvesting garlic until after the leaves are completely brown will only result in an inedible bulb.